adam-stokes/ogc/docs/index.md

 $ ogc server
 ```

+!!! note
-*Note*: An alternative is to run this process in a separate docker container.
+    An alternative is to run this process in a separate docker container.

 Once the specification is set, environment variables configured and celery is running, execute a deployment in a new terminal: